iSkore/drecipes/docs/aunt-euniav/README.md

 Some assumptions had to be made.
 Some ingredient directions and volumes had to be assumed.
+Some instructions could not be deciphered.
-Recommendations can be made by creating an [issue](https://github.com/iSkore/drecipes/issues) ticket!
+Recommendations can be made by creating an [issue](https://github.com/iSkore/drecipes/issues) ticket.